turbodevx/EspackMC/README.md

 **Tagline:** *Refined.
 Optimized.
 Essential.*

 **EspackMC** is a meticulously crafted resource pack designed to elevate the fundamental look of **Minecraft Java and Bedrock (Pocket) Editions**.
 It keeps the classic aesthetic intact while applying a layer of polish, optimization, and clarity.
+This pack supports Minecraft Java 1.21.7 and Minecraft Bedrock 1.21.70

 This pack is built for players who love the familiar vanilla style but crave **cleaner textures**, a less noisy environment, and thoughtful **quality-of-life improvements**.